algosup/2023-2024-project-4-sportshield-team-5/documents/functional specification/functional-specification.md

 ## 1.1 Project Overview

-We were asked to improve the embedded software of a prototype product made by the company "Coris Innovation".
-This product is a security device called "SportShield", designed to secure sports equipment, this device is equipped with sensors to detect movement and is programmed to activate an alarm and notify the user on a smartphone application.
+We were asked to improve the embedded software of a prototype product.
+This product is a security device designed to secure sports equipment, this device is equipped with sensors to detect movement and is programmed to activate an alarm and notify the user on a smartphone application.

 The software is currently developed in a C/C++ environment with added libraries meaning that we have to continue using this language to ensure that already implemented features will stay operational.